vineet474/github-demo/README.md

 To add deployment sequence.

 ## How to contribute
-To add How to contribute section.
+Steps on how to contribute.